mfkiwl/HPR-Rocket-Flight-Computer/README.txt

 This flight computer is designed for rockets 38mm in diameter or greater, and will fit inside a 38mm tube coupler.
 Dimensions are 4.0in x 1.25in x 0.5in, not including antenna It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
-It has flown on multiple M-powered supersonic flights to over 24K feet and Mach 2.0.
+Flight-tested on multiple M-powered supersonic flights to over 24K feet and Mach 2.0.
-For large or high-power projects, an independent backup computer such as the PerfectFlite StratoLogger, MissileWorks RRC2, or EggTimer Quark is strongly recommended.
+For large or high-power projects, a commercially avialble backup computer is strongly recommended.

 --------FEATURES----------
-Full-featured dual deploy/multi-stage/airstart rocket flight computer capable to 100,000ft or more Multitple programmable events to include apogee droge deployment, dual-deploy main chute deployment, 2-stage & airstart capable
-Live telemetry over 433MHz or 915MHz LoRa (433MHz: USA amateur 70cm band, EUR licencse free) (915MHz: USA FHSS licence free or USA amateur license use non-FHSS)
-4 high-current pyro outputs with continuity checks High Data-Capture rate: approximately 50,000 samples per second recorded to SD card --1400Hz 3-axis digital 24G and 100G accelerometer data logging --1400Hz 3-axis digital 2000dps gyroscope data logging
+Full-featured dual deploy/multi-stage/airstart rocket flight computer capable to 100,000ft or more Tilt-sensing lockout for ignition of second stages and/or airstarts Live telemetry over 433MHz or 915MHz LoRa (433MHz: USA amateur 70cm band, EUR licencse free) (915MHz: USA licence free) 4 high-current pyro outputs with continuity checks Advanced MEMS sensor package: GNSS, accelerometers, gyroscope, magnetometer, barometer, and LoRa radio High Data-Capture rate: approximately 50,000 samples per second recorded to SD card --1400Hz 3-axis digital 24G and 100G accelerometer data logging --1400Hz 3-axis digital 2000dps gyroscope data logging